tcmcrrcw/Soes-Macro/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Free macro for Mighty Omega.
-My Discord for more info [Link](https://discord.gg/4rxfjtnMGt)
+#1 Macro for Mighty Omega.
+My Discord for more info [Link](https://discord.gg/bZWpGbAHrQ)